MillionConcepts/pdr/docs/supported_datasets.md

 #### Dawn
   - Framing camera: a handful of calibration images
 #### Deep Impact
-  - Movies of 9P/Tempel 1 approach and encounter (support not planned; not an archive compliant format)
+  - Movies of 9P/Tempel 1 approach and encounter (support not planned; not an archive-compliant format)
 #### Galileo
   - MAG summary tables (other tables supported, support not planned)
   - NIMS Jupiter EDRs and cubes (support planned)